 - Evaluate accounts and data to identify errors and make corrections.

 - Process forms and reports, and enter data where required.

 - Identify missing information and verify and update files to include all relevant data.

 - File checks and update account balances, including all bookkeeping and returns.

 Search for more jobs:

 Popular Skills for Data Control Clerk

-Data Control Clerks typically list a handful of skills they use on the job.
-Most notably, facility with Data Entry, Microsoft Excel, and Microsoft Word are correlated to pay that is significantly above average, leading to increases of 30 percent, 17 percent, and 16 percent, respectively.
-Most people experienced in Microsoft Excel also know Data Entry.
+Survey results show that Data Control Clerks typically report just a few professional skills.
+Most notably, facility with Data Entry, Microsoft Word, and Microsoft Excel are correlated to pay that is significantly above average, leading to increases of 28 percent, 20 percent, and 18 percent, respectively.
+Those proficient in Microsoft Excel are, more often than not, also skilled in Data Entry.

 Pay by Experience Level for Data Control Clerk

 Median of all compensation (including tips, bonus, and overtime) by years of experience.